vetri1203/practiceProject2/README.md

 # practice-project2
-It is a simple project . this project is  counting the characters.
+It is a simple project .
+This project is used for counting the characters.
 #Languages used
 HTML,CSS,JavaScript